Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV

 \subsubsection{Extinction}

-SUMS de-reddened their observed photometry using a single average extinction value for each Cloud. \cite{zaritsky_2002} and \cite{zaritsky_2004} report average extinction values of $A_V = 0.46$ and $0.55$ mag for the SMC and LMC, respectively, based on MCPS photometry of hot stars.
-However, \citetalias{drout_2023} and \citetalias{ludwig_2025} show that when these extinction values are used to de-redden the observed \textit{Swift}-UVOT and MCPS photometry, an excessively large number of sources fall blueward of the ZAMS in UV-optical CMDs.
-This suggests that the mean $A_V$ values derived from hot stars in MCPS does not accurately describe the mean reddening of sources whose UV photometry could be measured in the SuMaC images, or that there is a systematic mismatch between the ZAMS and observed photometry.

-Since it is unlikely for tens of thousands of stars to exhibit UV excess, \citetalias{drout_2023} suggest that the average reddening from MCPS overestimates the extinction of many individual sources in \textit{Swift}-UVOT.
-To minimize the number of spurious stripped-star candidates, SUMS adopts $A_V = 0.22$ mag for the SMC and $A_V = 0.38$ mag for the LMC, such that the theoretical ZAMS lies along the blue edges of the MS in UV-optical CMDs. \citetalias{ludwig_2025} note that this choice means true stripped-star binaries in regions of higher extinction will be excluded from their sample, but considered this preferable to significant contamination by MS stars with over-corrected extinction.
+SUMS de-reddened their observed photometry using a single average extinction value for each Cloud, rather than modeling reddening for individual sources.
+They adopt $A_V = 0.22$ mag for the SMC and $A_V = 0.38$ mag for the LMC, such that the theoretical ZAMS lies along the blue edges of the MS in UV-optical CMDs (See S3.5 of \citetalias{drout_2023} and Section 5.2 of \citetalias{ludwig_2025} for further discussion). \citetalias{ludwig_2025} noted that this choice will exclude true stripped-star binaries in regions of high extinction from their sample, but considered this preferable to significant contamination by MS stars with over-corrected extinction.